Until Then Review

 Until Then, Review, Interactive Fiction, Gameplay, Screenshot, Romance, NoobFeed

-Until Then is self-described as a mystery where you, as Mark, are thrown into a chain of events that change his world, starting a mystery you have to get to the bottom of.
+Until Then is self-described as a mystery in which you, as Mark, are thrown into a chain of events that change his world, starting a mystery you have to solve.
 While the game is full of very strange disappearances, as well as a lot of unreliable narration and memories from our protagonist, it is not a mystery in the classic sense many will be used to.
 Instead, it plays more as a coming-of-age narrative.

 This plot is phenomenal.
-Until Then has characters that are complex, they feel real, and every interaction with them feels like you are talking to a real person.
-Even without voice actors to help guide the emotions and add depth to the character Until Then finds ways to use impeccable dialogue to create a unique voice for everyone.
+Until Then has complex characters who feel real, and every interaction with them feels like you are talking to a real person.
+Even without voice actors to help guide the emotions and add depth to the characters Until Then finds ways to use impeccable dialogue to create a unique voice for everyone.
 This is even seen through the grammar in that dialogue.
 Cathy is a fantastic example of this.

 Until Then, Review, Interactive Fiction, Gameplay, Screenshot, Romance, Messaging

-The gameplay in Until Then appears to be very simplistic when you first boot up the game.
-It is a 2D side scroller, although even that is an exaggeration as it suggests being able to move up and down, jumping and ducking, rather than just walking left or right.
+When you first boot up Until Then, the gameplay appears very simplistic.
+It is a 2D side scroller, although even that is an exaggeration, as it suggests being able to move up and down, jumping and ducking, rather than just walking left or right.
 However, this simplicity works perfectly.
-To begin it can seem like a limitation but that is until you see the rest of the gameplay hidden below the surface.
+To begin with, it can seem like a limitation, but that is until you see the rest of the gameplay hidden below the surface.

-These small interactions are continued throughout the gameplay and add to the experience while you play.
-An example of this is when Mark scrolls on social media and you, the player, have to physically scroll the mouse in order to interact.
+These small interactions continue throughout the gameplay and add to the experience while you play.
+An example of this is when Mark scrolls on social media, and you, the player, have to physically scroll the mouse in order to interact.
 You can also interact with posts, liking and commenting on them as Mark.

 Until Then, Review, Interactive Fiction, Gameplay, Screenshot, College, Romance